mnikic/mylinux-config-files/README.md

 After loging in, I believe that invoking:

 !!Warning!!
 This will install all the packages inside pkglist.txt that are not already installed.
-It will answer "yes" to all prompts by pacman.
-Do this with care, maybe even have a system snapshot (or timeshift point) before this is executed.
+It will auto-answer "yes" to all prompts by pacman.
+Do this with care, maybe even have a system snapshot (or a timeshift one) before this is executed.

 sudo sh install-arch.sh